LaravelDaily/Test-Laravel-Routes/README.md

 In the very beginning, if you run `php artisan test`, or `vendor/bin/phpunit`, all 8 tests fail.
 Your task is to make those tests pass.

+## To begin with

+Run `composer install`

+Run `php artisan migrate`

+Make a copy of `.env.example` to create your `.env` with the same content

+Open the page and generate the key with the helper button.

+You are now set to start 🙂

 ## How to Submit Your Solution